pburger112/Cosmopower-in-Cosmosis/README.md

 In order to to be able to use these modules you need to install: pip install cosmopower

-For a detailed description of COSMOPOWER see https://arxiv.org/pdf/2106.03846.pdf.
-The pretrained modules that are in trained_models are the one developed here https://arxiv.org/pdf/2106.03846.pdf and can be also found here https://github.com/alessiospuriomancini/cosmopower.
+For a detailed description of COSMOPOWER see https://arxiv.org/pdf/2106.03846.pdf, where the pretrained models can also be found here https://github.com/alessiospuriomancini/cosmopower.